Instructions for Student Letters of Recommendation

-- If I agree to write a letter then you should bring me a packet (or send electronic docs) containing the following items:
+- If I agree to write a letter then you should send me an e-mail (email@example.com) with the following items included or attached:

-- a list of all the places you’re applying, with the name of the university, department, and program (e.g., “University of Missouri – Kansas City, Psychology, Ph.D. in clinical health psychology”) and also include the street address of the department (often available at the bottom of their web page),
+- a list of all the places you’re applying, with the name of the university, department, and degree program (e.g., “University of Missouri – Kansas City, Psychology Department, Ph.D. in clinical health psychology”) and also include the street address of the department (often available at the bottom of their web page),

 - for each program, indicate the application due date and order the list by order of due date with the soonest dates first,

-- for each program, give me an indication as to why you’re applying there (e.g., why do you want to pursue study in clinical health psychology?) and also indicate how they want the letter submitted (is there a link I must visit? will they send me an e-mail? is there a paper form I must mail or give to you?)
+- for each program, give me an indication as to why you’re applying there (e.g., why do you want to pursue study in clinical health psychology?),

 - a list of all classes you’ve taken from me, including the semester in which it was taken and grade you received,